 - Valacyclovir (Valtrex)

 Both of them are present in Kenya but should only be used as prescription drugs by a doctor after a physical exam and tests to substantiate the severity of the illness.
+Consult with a doctor online in Kenya, East Africa, or Africa at large using the Uzima Patient App to receive guidance and prescription.
 Treatment with prescription antiviral medications help:

 - To heal sores sooner during the first outbreak